tuesy/hello_metaverse/README.md

 * Click "Choose a .unity file ------->" and find Assets > Scenes > SampleScene
 * Note that "Build for platforms" should only have "Windows" checked
 * Click "Build & Upload"
-* After it's done, click "Open in browser" and see that a new entry has been added to the "Uploads" table
+* After it's done, click "Open in browser" and see that a new entry has been added to the "Uploads" table with "20203" and "linear" color space.
+Until the Upgrade happens you'll need a Preview build (see the FAQ)